US stocks make modest gains, continuing upward trend

 AP Business Writer

-Stocks rose in midday trading on Wall Street Monday, continuing an upward trend that has pushed major indexes to a string of record highs as investors review mostly solid corporate earnings.
+Stocks rose in afternoon trading on Wall Street Monday, continuing an upward trend that has pushed major indexes to a string of record highs as investors review mostly solid corporate earnings.

 Every major index had a succession of multiple record high closes last week.

 Technology companies also gained ground and helped offset losses elsewhere in the broader market.
-Chipmaker Nvidia rose 3.8%.
+Advanced Micro Devices jumped 11.8% and was the biggest gainer in the S&P 500 after announcing that Facebook parent company Meta had chosen to use chips from AMD in its data centers.
+Chipmaker Nvidia rose 3.6%.

+Caterpillar rose 3.5% and industrial stocks gained ground overall in the first trading session since a $1 trillion infrastructure bill passed through Congress late Friday and awaits President Joe Biden’s signature.
+That has also eased some concerns over gridlock in Washington as a potential fight over raising the debt ceiling looms, according to Jamie Cox, managing partner at Harris Financial Group.

+“Markets had sort of come to the conclusion that infrastructure was going to take longer,” he said.
+“But it looks like maybe the logjam is broken; it really reduces the chances we’ll have a fireworks-laden Christmas.”

 A mix of companies the rely on direct consumer spending for goods and services fell, along with companies that sell household products.